intel-unesp-mcp/infieri2019-session1/README.md

 LOOP END
 ```

-The new vector instruction set AVX-512, available on the new Xeon Phi KNL, provides support for indirection called Confliction Detection.
-Now perform the same compilation but using -xhost which sets up the compiler to use the highest vector instruction set available, in this case AVX-512:
+The new vector instruction set AVX-512, available on the Xeon Phi KNL, provides support for indirection
+called Confliction Detection.
+Now perform the same compilation but using -xhost which sets up the
+compiler to use the highest vector instruction set available, in this case AVX-512:

 ```bash
 [KNL-SERVER]$ icc vect.c -o vectAVX512 -O3 -qopt-report5 -xhost